I love Autumn

 chickpea sambar with pumpkin and celery

-When I make this to serve with dosa, I leave out the dal and add another cup of chickpeas, as the lessened water makes it a thick consistency for dosa.
+When I make this to serve with dosa, I leave out the dal and add another cup of chickpeas, as the lessened water makes it thick enough for the dosa.

 ingredients